 “‘We’ll jump off the Michigan Boulevard bridge together.’
 The thought had really caught Jane’s fancy.
 ‘Some early Spring afternoon, I think, Isabel, when the ice is just out of the river and the first sea-gulls have come and the water’s running very clear and green.
 We’ll climb upon the parapet together – which will be difficult as we’ll both be a little infirm – and take a last look down the boulevard, thinking of how it was once just Pine Street.
 We’ll shut our eyes and remember the old square houses and the wide green yards and the elm trees, meeting over the cedar-block pavement.
 We’ll remember the yellow ice wagons, Isabel, and the Furnesses’ four-in-hand, and the bicycles, and the hurdy-gurdies and our front steps on summer evenings.
 And then we’ll take hands and say ‘Out, brief candle!’ and jump!'”
 (458)

-About The 1931 Pulitzer Prize Decision
+On the 1931 Pulitzer Prize Decision

-The 1931 Novel Jury was composed of: Jefferson B. Fletcher (Chair), Robert M. Lovett, and Albert B. Paine.
+The 1931 Novel Jury was composed of Jefferson B. Fletcher (Chair), Robert M. Lovett, and Albert B. Paine:

-- Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and educated at Harvard and Bowdoin College.
-He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939).
-He was considered a foremost expert on the Italian Renaissance and Dante, and in his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
-Sadly, his son died in an automobile accident in 1926, and Fletcher also had a daughter.
+- Jefferson Butler Fletcher (1865-1946) was born in Chicago, served in the American Field Ambulance Services during World War I, and was educated at Harvard and Bowdoin College.
+He was a long-serving professor of Comparative Literature at Columbia University (from 1904-1939) and was considered a foremost expert on the Italian Renaissance and Dante.
+In his obituary in The New York Times, it was noted that he served on the Pulitzer Novel Jury for “several years.”
+Sadly, his son died in an automobile accident in 1926, Fletcher also had a daughter.

 - Robert Morss Lovett (1870-1956) was a Bostonian who studied at Harvard.
 He taught literature at the University of Chicago for many years, he was associate editor of The New Republic, served as governor secretary of the Virgin Islands, and was a political activist –he was accused of being a communist by the Dies Committee which forced him out of his secretary position.
 He was often on the frontlines of left-leaning picket lines, and helped launch the careers of several young writers, including John Dos Passos.
 In later years, his wife became a close friend and associate of Jane Addams and the couple lived at Hull House for a spell.